arvados/rnaseq-cwl-training/_episodes/03-running.md

 ---
-title: "Running and debugging a workflow"
+title: "Running and Debugging a Workflow"
-teaching: 0
+teaching: 10
-exercises: 0
+exercises: 20
 questions:
-- "Key question (FIXME)"
+- "How do I provide input to run a workflow?"
+- "What should I do if the workflow fails?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Write an input parameter file."
+- "Execute the workflow."
+- "Diagnose workflow errors."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "The input parameter file is a YAML file with values for each input parameter."
+- "A common reason for a workflow step fails is insufficient RAM."
+- "Use ResourceRequirement to set the amount of RAM to be allocated to the job."
+- "Output parameter values are printed as JSON to standard output at the end of the run."
 ---

-# 1. The input parameter file
+# The input parameter file

-CWL input values are provided in the form of a YAML or JSON file.
+CWL input values are provided in the form of a YAML or JSON file. create a called file
-Create one by right clicking on the explorer, select "New File" and create a called file "main-input.yaml".

 This file gives the values for parameters declared in the `inputs` section of our workflow.
 Our workflow takes `fq`, `genome` and `gtf`